Codehearl/demo/resume.md

 ---

 ### **Objective**
-Enthusiastic and results-driven Computer Science student at the University of Lagos, graduating in 2026, seeking to contribute as a Forward Deployed Software Engineer Intern at Palantir.
-Passionate about leveraging large-scale data and technical expertise to solve real-world challenges and deliver impactful solutions.
+Enthusiastic and results-driven Computer Science student at the University of Lagos,  graduating in 2026, eager to apply technical skills and problem-solving abilities in a dynamic internship role.
+Committed to leveraging data and innovative technology to tackle complex challenges and contribute to meaningful projects.

 ---